Whether you think you can do or think you can’t, you’re right

 Of course, the massive debt I ended up with made it worse.

-After an extended period of grief and self-sabotage, I made up my mind to change my thoughts to “my life is how I make it”.
+After an extended period of grief and self-sabotage, I made up my mind to change my thoughts to “my life is how I make it.”

-Instead, I’ve chosen to believe all my experiences including successes and failures have been cumulative lessons.
+Instead, I’ve chosen to believe all my experiences, including successes and failures, have been cumulative lessons.

-If I think I can’t pay off my debt in a million years, that’s exactly what’s going to happen – I’d give up.
+If I think I can’t pay off my debt in a million years, that’s exactly what’s going to happen—I’d give up.

 If we decide we’re socially awkward, we’ll feel socially awkward in a social gathering and behave that way to live up to our own expectations, reinforcing our belief.

-Because they can either spiral into disastrous actions or lead to successful ones.
+Be conscious of the kind of thoughts you’re feeding your mind at any given moment because they can either spiral into disastrous actions or lead to successful ones.

-Ultimately change your life.
+Ultimately, change your life.